- » Focus and Scope

 A paper submitted to the journal will be initially reviewed by a third-party review board to ensure the submission meets TXSTUR's basic requirements.

 Successful submissions will be assigned a minimum of three peer reviewers.
-The Managing Editor will select potential reviewers from qualified registered users that identified a willingness to review submitted papers; however, the editorial board reserves the right to approach non-registered experts to review papers.
+The Managing Editors will select potential reviewers from qualified registered users that identified a willingness to review submitted papers; however, the editorial board reserves the right to approach non-registered experts to review papers.
 All reviews will be anonymous unless the reviewer wishes to identify himself or herself to the author.
 These reviews can take six to eight weeks.

 Once the article has been reviewed, the editorial board will read the reviewers' recommendations and notify the author on whether or not TXSTUR is interested in publishing the paper with or without modifications.

 Once the author has addressed the reviewers' and editors' comments, a copy editor will prepare the article for final publication.
 The author will have an opportunity to review the "galley proof" before the article is posted.
 Once posted, the editors will send an email to registered users that the article is available for download and comment.

 The Texas State Undergraduate Research Journal will publish biannually, with an issue available every May and December.

 Open Access Policy